goongoguma/Node-with-React/note.md

 - How the authentication is going to work?
   - Request comes in
   - Request
-  - Cookie-Session : Extracts cookie data
+  - Cookie-Session : Extracts cookie data and dencrypt data inside there.
   - Passport : Pulls user id out of cookie data
   - Deserialize User : Function we write to turn user id into a user
-  - User model instance added to req object as 'req.user'
+  - User model instance added to req object as 'req.user'.
   - Request sent to route handler
 - We are going to look at `req.user` property and if our user model exist on that thing, that means that authentication must be working inside of our app.
 - Create a new route inside of authRoutes file